MykolaKovalyk/AlgorithmVisualizer/README.md

 ## Brief implementation summary

-The application is divided into frontend and backend.
+Currently, the app is serverless The application is divided into frontend and backend.
 Backend server, written in [flask](https://flask.palletsprojects.com/en/2.2.x/), handles all the heavy lifting -  it performs operations on graphs and trees and saves these into a state list.
 Then, when the operation is fully finished, it sends the list of states to the client.

+(Current version of the site does not use backend, but computes the actions locally.
+This was introduced while porting the project to GitHub Pages)

-The client then receives these actions and hadles them sequentially.
+The client then receives these actions and handles them sequentially.
 Applying animations is handled by the asynchronous event loop.
 As the list of states is received on the client side, it is enqueued to the history queue - a queue that remembers some number of dequeued items.
 The asynchronous event loop is then notified about the new data in the queue and starts handling it.
 Because the queue used is a history queue, some number of visualiztion steps (default is 100) can also be reverted, i.e. you can pause the visualization, or rewind it.

 AVL-Tree used in this project is the modified version of the [tree from lab 1 on the subject "algorithms"](https://github.com/MykolaKovalyk/Year2Term1AlgoLabs/tree/lab1/lab1/avl_tree).